 The itemized costs of computer time and software for the analysis of Spitzer data should be included.
-Details of the services and software that will be used must be fully described and justified in the proposal, and included as a component of "Other Direct Costs."
+Details of the services and software that will be used must be fully described and justified, and included as a component of "Other Direct Costs."